Bridgeot/Browser-based-Game/README.md

     - A "YOU LOSE..." message populates on the screen
 - Whether the player wins or loses, the game will automatically shuffle the circles and restart from the beginning after a short period of time

-<a href="https://bridgeot.github.io/Browser-based-Game/">CLICK HERE TO PLAY NOW!</a>
+<a href="https://bridgeot.github.io/Browser-based-Game/" target="_blank">CLICK HERE TO PLAY NOW!</a>

 ## Next Steps
 - Add a pause/unpause game feature
 - Increase gameboard size and add additional images

 ## References
-- All images used in the making of this game were derived from the non-official <a href="https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki">Genshin Impact Wiki</a> page.
+- All images used in the making of this game were derived from the non-official <a href="https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki" target="_blank">Genshin Impact Wiki</a> page.
 - Both custom fonts being utilized in the game are inspired by Genshin Impact and recreated by fans for reuse.
-Credits go to <a href="https://twitter.com/NekoJinnyArt">@NekoJinnyArt</a> on Twitter and <a href="https://www.dafontfree.io/genshin-impact-font/">DaFont</a>.
+Credits go to <a href="https://twitter.com/NekoJinnyArt" target="_blank">@NekoJinnyArt</a> on Twitter and <a href="https://www.dafontfree.io/genshin-impact-font/" target="_blank">DaFont</a>.